 18 Tips Preparing You For Your Pain Appointment

-Receiving your pain appointment through the post can be for some, a stressful and anxious moment.
-You may have waited a long while for this pain management appointment, and seeing your first pain clinic appointment letter can leave you several different emotions all at once.
+Receiving your pain appointment can be for some, a stressful and anxious moment.
+You may have waited a long while for this pain management appointment, and seeing your pain clinic appointment letter, whether it’s your first or not, can leave you several different emotions all at once.

-Learning our 18 top tips preparing you for your pain appointment will help you get the most out of your pain management appointment, so you can leave the clinic knowing that you’ve dealt with everything that has been going on and you’ve got all the information you were hoping to get.
+Learning our 18 top tips preparing you for your pain appointment will help you get the most out of that appointment, so you can leave the clinic knowing that you’ve dealt with everything that has been going on and you’ve got all the information you were hoping for.

 Often just knowing that you’ve got to see the doctor can sometimes seem give you the stomach ‘butterflies.
 There’s a lot of information that you’ll have to provide to the Doctor and listen to and to try and process as well as already living with a condition you may not know anything about; Complex Regional Pain Syndrome (CRPS) or another chronic pain condition.
 This can mean that you’re not always at the top of your game.
 Many patients can have ‘brain fog’ as soon as they go into a pain management appointment which can mean that you forget what you really needed to have said to the doctor.